Updated on

-Attention deficit hyperactivity disorder (ADHD) is a condition that affects mental functioning and behavior, marked by an ongoing pattern of restlessness, difficulty concentrating, hyperactivity, and impulsivity.
-People with ADHD may also present with anxiety, depression, and sleep disorders.
+Attention deficit hyperactivity disorder (ADHD) is a condition that affects mental functioning and behavior.
+Diagnostic criteria include symptoms of inattention, hyperactivity, and impulsivity.

 Symptoms of inattention include: